 - Lower blood pressure or cholesterol levels

 - Improve their physical strength and stamina

 This list isn’t exhaustive.
 We aim to promote every outcome that will make our employees healthier.
-Some training or courses aim to prevent occupational accidents and promote correct use of equipment and material on the job.
+Some training or courses aim to prevent occupational accidents and promote the correct use of equipment and material on the job.
 These fall under the purview of our workplace health and safety policy.

-Wellness resources include any kind of information, advice, activity, facility, equipment and membership that promotes employee health (physical, emotional and psychological) and fitness.
+Wellness resources include any kind of information, advice, activity, facility, equipment, and membership that promotes employee health (physical, emotional, and psychological) and fitness.